havardh/workflow/packages/create-workflow-home/files/static/Readme.md

 The initial layout of the `workflow` home folder is here described.
 You are free to modify it to your liking.
-The only **required** file in this folder is the `cli.js` file which is executed by the `workflow` command.
+The only **required** file in this folder is the `config.js` file which is read by the `workflow` command.

 ### `apps/`
 A folder for specifying your default apps and any applications definitions that